-I own bonds insured by Financial Security Assurance (FSA), Radian Asset Assurance Inc. (Radian Asset) or CIFG Assurance North America, Inc. (CIFG NA).
+I own bonds insured by Financial Security Assurance (FSA), Radian Asset Assurance Inc. (Radian Asset), CIFG Assurance North America, Inc. (CIFG NA).
 Is that insurance valuable?

 Yes.
-FSA is the same company as AGM, which became an Assured Guaranty company in July 2009.
-The name change following the acquisition has no effect on the status of FSA-insured bonds.
-Radian Asset and CIFG NA were acquired by and merged into AGC, so bonds insured by Radian Asset or CIFG NA now enjoy exactly the same protection as bonds insured by AGC.
+FSA was acquired by Assured Guaranty in July 2009.
+Its policies are protected by Assured Guaranty in the same way they were originally insured.
+The insured obligations of Radian Asset and CIFG NA were acquired by Assured Guaranty, so bonds they insured now enjoy the same protection as bonds insured originally by Assured Guaranty.